Understanding Hurricane Property Damage Claims

 If Biscayne Bay receives an unusual amount of rainfall in Hurricane Michael and water rises out of the Bay into Downtown Miami and Brickell, this is considered flood damage.

 Alternatively, if your windows are broken during Hurricane Michael in Tallahassee and torrential rain floods your living room, since the water came directly from the sky, this is considered wind-driven water damage (rain).

 Still unsure how to proceed with your claim?
 Our lawyers will guide you on your path to justice.

-If your Hurricane Irma damage claim is being delayed or denied by the insurance company, you need a strong advocate in your corner.
+If your Hurricane Michael damage claim is being delayed or denied by the insurance company, you need a strong advocate in your corner.
 The insurance company has a business model to undercut your claims.
 Make sure you have someone fighting for your interests.

 Florida Lawyers for Wrongful Denial of Hurricane Damage Insurance Claims

 The lawyers at Senior Justice Law Firm are here to help Hurricane Michael victims pick up the pieces following this tragic storm.
 Our lawyers have fought against large insurance companies acting in bad faith at the expense of their insureds.

 If you suffered damage in Hurricane Michael and need assistance with your claim, call us today at 561-717-0817.
 We always provide free consultations and we do not get paid unless you make a financial recovery.
 With 3 Florida offices, we can help you achieve justice for your losses resulting from Hurricane Michael.

 Lastly, remember; stuff is just stuff.
 Every item is replaceable, except human life.
 Make sure to protect you and your family in this crisis and be safe.